 In addition to the Cycle to Work salary sacrifice scheme, Corporate Gym Memberships are a popular wellbeing benefit.
 Often seen as a luxury and something to be sacrificed to afford essential items and rising bills, a gym membership and regular exercise boost your people's physical wellbeing.

 Furthermore, exercise, swimming, or a trip to the sauna also relieves stress which is beneficial to your employees’ mental wellbeing.
 Making gym attendance affordable is an employee wellbeing offering that benefits all involved.

-bring your complete Wellbeing offering to life with Sodexo Engage
+Bring your complete wellbeing offering to life with Pluxee UK

 While a complete wellbeing offering should encompass all pillars of wellbeing, it isn’t always possible to establish everything in one go.
 It isn’t necessarily advisable either since it can lead to information overload!
 The result can be poor uptake levels which impact the sustainability of your offering.
 It also means that the people you’re trying to support – your people - don’t see the positive impact of the benefits you’ve made available.